kleinph/typst-letter-pro-invoice/README.md

 ![](preview.png)

-An template for writing invoices, which strives to be almost a copy of the [beautiful LaTex template by @mrzool](https://github.com/mrzool/invoice-boilerplate/).
+A template for writing invoices, which combines the [TOML-based invoice by @erictapen](https://github.com/erictapen/typst-invoice) with the great DIN 5008 conforming letter template [_typst-letter-pro_](https://github.com/Sematre/typst-letter-pro).

-The data for an individual invoice is stored in a TOML file (`invoice.toml`), so the important fields are easily identifiable and can even be produced by another program.
+As in _typst-invoce_ the data for an invoice is stored in a TOML file (`invoice.toml`), so it is easily editable and can even be produced by another program.

 ## Specifics

-The entire template strives to work for the german region and locale, which is aquired through hacks, as Typst doesn't seem to have good support for locales yet.
-The reason for that is just that I personally needed it like this.
-You'll also find some other details that only fit my specific use case, e.g. the reference to the german § 19 UStG.
+The template strives to adhere to the requirements of an Austrian B2B invoice with sales tax.

-So it is very likely that you have to adapt the template to your use case.
-PRs that make the template usable by a wider audience are welcome.
+Pull requests to fix mistakes or make template usable by a wider audience are welcome.

 ## Building